JackWangCUMT/PainLang/README.md

    + possibility to save the state of the program and continue execution later or on another computer

 ## Performance
- + Tests were taken on laptop with Intel Core i5-3210M@2.50Ghz processor
+ ~22808 lines/second (tests were taken on laptop with Intel Core i5-3210M@2.50Ghz processor)
- + ~22808 lines/s